FinweLtd/orion360-sdk-basic-examples-android/README.md

 1. Application installation package's /assets folder

    Private asset folder allows playing content embedded to the apps's own installation package (.apk) (notice 100MB apk size limit in Google Play store).
+This is the recommended location when the application embeds video files to the installation package and is NOT distributed via Google Play store (single large .apk file delivery).

 2. Application installation package's /res/raw folder

    Private raw resource folder allows playing content embedded to the app's own installation package (.apk) (notice 100MB apk size limit in Google Play).
-Use lowercase characters in filename, and access it without extension!
+Use lowercase characters in filename, and access it without extension.
+This location is generally not recommended; use /assets folder instead for embedding media content.

 3. Application's private path on device's internal memory

    Private internal folder is useful mainly when the app downloads a video file, as only the app itself can access that location (exception: rooted devices).
+This location is recommended only if downloaded content files need to be protected from ordinary users - although the protection is easy to circumvent with a rooted device.

 4. Application's private path on device's external memory

    Private external folder allows copying videos via file manager app or a USB cable, which can be useful for users who know their way in the file system and the package name of the app (e.g. developers).
+This location is recommended for caching downloaded content.

 5. Application's public path on device's external memory

-   Public external folder allows easy content sharing between apps and copying content from PC to a familiar location such as the /Movies folder, but video playback requires READ_EXTERNAL_STORAGE permission.
+   Public external folder allows easy content sharing between apps and copying content from PC to a familiar location such as the /Movies folder, but video playback requires READ_EXTERNAL_STORAGE permission, which needs to be explicitly requested from user (starting from Android 6.0).
+This location is recommended for playing content that is sideloaded by end users.

 6. Application expansion package

    Private expansion package allows playing content embedded to the app's extra installation package (.obb) (up to 2 GB per package, max 2 packages).
+This is the recommended location when the application embeds video files to the installation package and is distributed via Google Play store.